Business-Information-Systems-Ltd/Intern2025/README.md

-# Intern2025
+# Static Website Scaffold

-Git Exercise for Interns and Teams
+This is the base structure for a 6-page static website project.